TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/input_output/ExportSubareaTool.md

 * Add the Export Subarea Tool Module to the Tools to execute or run in XTMF
 * Enter all module parameters needed to run the tool.
 See module parameter explanation for "export subarea tool" below for more.
 * Add all the class sub-module you want to run.
-YOu add as many as you want.
+You add as many as you want.
 * Add sub-module parameter needed to run the tool.
 See sub-module parameter explanation for "Traffic Classes".
 * Add shape file location sub-module and set the name of the shape file to use.
 This is required only if you want XTMF define a subarea based on a shapefile representing the subarea.
 * Run model system